otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 their own policy dictating how often their clients upload prekeys to the prekey server.
 Prekeys expire when their user profile expires.
 Thus new prekeys should be published to the prekey server before they expire to keep valid prekeys available.
-Uploading frequency should be determined to minimize how often prekeys run out on the server.

 A prekey should be published for every long term key that belongs to a user.
 This means that if Bob has a client which only supports OTRv4 and he uploads three long term keys for OTRv4 to his client, Bob's client must publish 3 prekeys.
-If Bob uploads only two long term keys for OTRv4 and two long term keys for OTRvX which also supports prekeys, Bob will upload 4 keys.
+Also, if Bob uploads two long term keys for OTRv4 and two long term keys for OTRvX which also supports prekeys, Bob will upload 4 keys.

 When a client requests prekeys from a prekey server, many prekeys may be returned.
 For example, when Alice requests prekeys for Bob, any of the following